 - The 5 SMA crosses below the 10 SMA and both Stochastic lines are heading down

-- No entry if the Stochastic lines are in oversold zone
+- No entry if the Stochastic lines are in an oversold zone

 - RSI is less than 50

-- Exit when trade hits stop-loss of 20 pips
+- Exit when a trade hits stop-loss of 20 pips

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.